regularstuff/who/README.md

 2. Extend the file `demo_questions.txt` with your questions.
 3. Replace the file path in `main.py` with one of your files.

-For how to file structure works, see `demo_questions.txt`.
+For how the file structure works, see `demo_questions.txt`.

 ## License